angularexample/mfe-angular-react-nx/README.md

 If you use the option for ```GitHub Actions``` when creating the workspace, a local Git repository will automatically be created in the workspace directory.
-In that case, you can skip this step to creaet a Git repository.
+In that case, you can skip this step to create a Git repository.

 Use your IDE to create a Git repository.